 All cucumber plants contain a substance known as cucurbitacin, which tastes very bitter and is toxic when concentrated.
-Normally, cucurbitacin is found in the roots, stems, and foliage of the plant, but in times of stress it may creep into the cucumber fruits, as well.
+Normally, cucurbitacin is found in the roots, stems, and foliage of the plant.
+In times of stress, it may creep into the cucumber fruits, as well.

-Usually the cucurbitacin content of a cucumber is so low that the chemical cannot be tasted and no side effects (upset stomach, burping, cramps, diarrhea) occur from eating it, but many gardeners have had the misfortune of picking cucumbers with a distinctly bitter flavor.
+Usually the cucurbitacin content of a cucumber is so low that the chemical cannot be tasted and no side effects (upset stomach, burping, cramps, diarrhea) occur from eating it.
+However, many gardeners have had the misfortune of picking cucumbers with a distinctly bitter flavor.
 What causes this?

 Experts are not entirely in agreement on the cause of bitterness in cucumbers.
-It appears that flavor is produced by a complex interaction of circumstances.
+It appears that a complex interaction of circumstances determine flavor.

-Here are some of the factors which influence cucumber taste:
+Here are some of the factors that influence cucumber taste:

 - Variety.
 Choose a cucumber variety that is low in cucurbitacins.
 Burpless cucumbers have less obtrusive levels of the offending chemical, while bitter-free cukes never have cucurbitacins in the fruit.
 Gardeners have consistently proven that variety is the most important factor affecting taste.

 - Temperature.
 Excessive heat, unseasonably cool weather, and wild swings of temperature can all stress cucumbers, increasing cucurbitacin levels.
 If your summer highs are typically in the mid-90s or higher, provide some shade for your cucumbers.
 If cool weather is consistently a problem, choose a variety that doesn’t mind lower temperatures.
 Unfortunately, there is little that a gardener can do about variable weather, except choose a more forgiving variety.